juanjuanzero-dev/juanjuanzero-blog/content/posts/how-to-find-things-you-love-to-do.md

 # How to find things you love to do

 When you are pursuing a big goal, you will encounter days that do not feel great.
 Life interferes, things break, and bad things happen that derail our progress and knock the wind out of our sails.
 So, how do you keep rowing?
-Here is a takeaway from "The Art of Impossible" by Steven Kotler.
+Here is a takeaway from [The Art of Impossible by Steven Kotler (affiliate link)](https://www.amazon.com/Art-Impossible-Peak-Performance-Primer/dp/B087D7QC2Q/ref=tmm_aud_swatch_0?_encoding=UTF8&amp;qid=1690196460&amp;sr=1-1&_encoding=UTF8&tag=juanjuanzerod-20&linkCode=ur2&linkId=c1dd9ff326a1285894ae9372cb94a5b8&camp=1789&creative=9325).

 ## Finding Foundations
 {{< figure width="100%" maxwidth="40rem" class="rounded-5" src="https://images.unsplash.com/photo-1615297925037-118f823cf4fc" >}}